-- The Company finalized it's zakat status with ("ZATCA") till 2016. - The Company received and assessments for the years 2017 and 2018, which shows zakat difference amounting to SAR 18.16 million, and the company objected against these assessments and filled their objection to General Secretary of Tax Committees "GSTC" and it is still under consideration by "GSTC". - The Company received zakat assessments for the years 2019 and 2020, which shows zakat difference amounting to SAR 8.14 million, the Company objected against these assessments and the objection is still under consideration by ("ZATCA"). - The Company filled consolidated zakat returns of 2021 to ("ZATCA") and paid the due zakat as per submitted return, but did not obtain a zakat certificate due to non- paid of zakat difference of prior years that has been objected.
+- The Company finalized it's zakat status with ("ZATCA") till 2016. - The Company received and assessments for the years 2017 and 2018, which shows zakat difference amounting to SAR 18.16 million, and the company objected against these assessments and filled their objection to General Secretary of Tax Committees "GSTC" and part of objected items was rejected by "GSTC. - The Company received zakat assessments for the years 2019 and 2020, which shows zakat difference amounting to SAR 8.14 million, and the company objected against these assessments and filled their objection to General Secretary of Tax Committees "GSTC" and the objected items was rejected by "GSTC. - The Company filled consolidated zakat returns to ("ZATCA") for years 2021 and 2022; and paid the due zakat as per submitted return, but did not obtain a zakat certificate due to non- paid of zakat difference of prior years that has been objected.
+These returns are under study by ZATCA